How to Solve a Math Problem? A very common question. Here is how to understand the anatomy of a problem and also why problem-solving is important.

 Have you read Polya’s ‘How to Solve It’?
 This is a pioneering work on problem-solving strategies.

 If we understand how our brain solves problems then we may teach machines to do that.
 This brings us to the domain of artificial intelligence.
-AI driven machines are now touted as the harbingers of fourth industrial revolution.
+AI-driven machines are now touted as the harbingers of the fourth industrial revolution.

 Raychaudhuri Mathematics Award

 Amal Kumar RayChaudhuri is a celebrated mathematical physicist credited for outstanding contributions in Relativity and Cosmology.
 The Raychaudhuri-Landau equations are sometimes regarded as the starting point of String Theory.

 On Sunday, 30th July 2017, we will have the Raychaudhury Mathematics Contest.
 It consists of an online live test and possibly an interview.
 The problems are similar to both present-day olympiads and yesteryear’s Tournament of Towns.

 There are three levels:

 - Junior (Ninth through twelfth grade)